Skip to main content

 zip -r repo.zip . -x ".*" -x "**/.*" -x "node_modules/*"

-Use the dependency endpoint to generate a graph of file-level dependencies.
+Use the dependency endpoint to submit a graph generation job.
 Replace <your-api-key> with your actual key.
 The Idempotency-Key should be a unique value (like a UUID) for each request.

 curl --request POST \